2018 St. Louis Arts Awards

 Johnetta Haley, Music Educator

-An Alton native, Johnetta Randolph Haley is a fourth generation music educator who has dedicated her life and career to music education and community development in the bi-state region.
-After earning her bachelor’s in music education from Lincoln University in 1945, Haley taught music at East St. Louis Lincoln High School.
-In 1954, she was one of three African American teachers hired by Nipher Junior High School in Kirkwood following the U.S. Supreme Court’s historic Brown v Board of Education ruling.
-She taught music and choir at Nipher for nearly two decades before joining the faculty at Southern Illinois University Edwardsville in 1972, the same year she earned her master’s in music from SIUE.
-Haley became acting director of the SIUE East St. Louis Center in 1982 and director in 1984.
-She remained there until her retirement in 1994.
-Over the course of the last 70 years, Haley has been recognized with a variety of honors and accomplishments including the St. Louis Women of Achievement Award; Missouri Music Educators Service to Music Award; and Key to the City from Gary, Ind.
-Haley has served the bi-state region through her involvement on a number of boards, including Lincoln University Board of Curators (board president 1977-1987); St. Louis Metropolitan Board of the YWCA; and Artist Presentation Society.
+An Alton native, Johnetta Randolph Haley, 94, has dedicated her life and career to music education and community development in the bi-state region.
+Raised in a family that has produced four generations of educators, Haley earned her bachelor’s in music education from Lincoln University in 1945 and then taught music at Lincoln High School in East St. Louis and Turner Junior High School in Meacham Park.
+In 1954, she was one of four African American teachers transferred to Nipher Junior High School in Kirkwood following the U.S. Supreme Court’s historic Brown v Board of Education ruling that required schools to desegregate.
+She taught music at Nipher for nearly two decades.
+Haley earned her master’s in music from Southern Illinois University Edwardsville in 1972 and joined the faculty there.
+She became acting director of the SIUE East St. Louis Center in 1982 and director in 1984, where she remained until her retirement in 1994.
+In recognition of Haley’s commitment, SIUE renamed its state-funded program for minority students the Johnetta Haley Scholars Academy, awarding more than 100 scholarships annually.
+Over the last 70 years, Haley has been recognized with a variety of honors and accomplishments including the St. Louis Women of Achievement Award; Missouri Music Educators Service to Music Award; and Key to the City from Gary, Ind.
+Haley has served locally and nationally on a number of boards and organizations, including The Links, Inc.; Lincoln University Board of Curators, where she served as the first female board president; St. Louis Metropolitan Board of the YWCA; Alpha Kappa Alpha Sorirty, Inc.; and Artist Presentation Society, among others.

 Dennis M. Reagan, The Muny